-Attention in this paper is focussed on adults age 30 to 70 at the time of the pre-baseline interview in the first four months of 2002 who have been re-interviewed in the 08 month interview a year later.
+Attention in this paper is focused on adults age 30 to 70 at the time of the pre-baseline interview conducted in the first four months of 2002.
+We restrict attention to those subjects who were re-interviewed in the 08 month interview a year later.
 Sample characteristics of the 7,600 respondents are reported in Table 1.
 Around 20% of males and 50% of females are iron deficient (Hb<12g/dl) at baseline and while this fraction falls slightly during the twelve month hiatus between the two surveys, the decline is small.
-Average Hb is not significantly different in the two wave for males (it declines slightly), and Hb rises a little for females.
+Average Hb is not significantly different in the two waves for males (it declines slightly), and Hb rises a little for females.
 As will become clear below, this reflects the combination of two opposing effects.
 On the one hand, Hb levels declined (possibly because of the lower rainfall in Purworejo in the second half of 2002).
 On the other hand, iron supplementation offset this effect.
 Clearly supplementing everyone and then relying on changes over time to measure the effect of supplementation would result in misleading inferences; this underscores the value of the treatment-control design used in this study.